FoxLisk/alttp-notes/rooms/Automation/EP/22 dark anti fairy.md

 Hold <v to always dodge the switch.
-Once past the popo, hold <^ until the door unlocks
+Once past the popo, hold <^ until the door unlocks, then snap.